modelint/dataflow-semantics/README.md

-# dataflow-semantics
+# Welcome to the Data Flow Semantics

-Here we model the semantics and execution rules of simple data flow diagrams.
+Here we model the semantics and execution rules of simple data flow diagrams using Shlaer-Mellor Executable UML

 Remember data flow diagrams from the '80s?
 That's okay, not many people do.
 If you are familiar with UML activity diagrams these are a weird fusion of flowcharts from the 60-70's and data flow diagrams from the 70-80's.